 Many of our research groups are based in the Bio21 Molecular Science and Biotechnology Institute – the University's core multidisciplinary research and development centre.

-This means that we have access to some of the most advanced and innovative equipment and facilities in the country, including nuclear magnetic resonance spectrometers and an electron microscopy suite.
+This means that we have access to some of the most advanced facilities in the country, including nuclear magnetic resonance spectrometers and an electron microscopy suite.

-Depending on where your research takes you, you'll also have access to x-ray diffraction, chromatography and laser spectroscopy.
+Depending on where your research takes you, you'll also have access to x-ray diffraction, chromatography and laser spectroscopy equipment.

 While you’re studying with us, why not take advantage of the many opportunities available for you to get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
 One opportunity for volunteering is through the Science Student Ambassadors program.